ThomasMcDaniel91/ThomasMcDaniel91/README.md

 ### Hi there, I'm Thomas.
 I'm a data scientist with a passion for big data and finding patterns that make a difference.
+My main skillset includes Python and SQL and I also have a large interest in web scraping.

 You can find me here: